jon24342/Sdotpy/README.md

 These are indecated in the bot with skull emoji's after command is called (💀history💀:)

+These will also notify the user in a prompt

 *!history = shows google chrome history

 *!grabip = grabs users public ip

+*!autoswap = swaps the autotroll variable (autovar) to true or false

+*!autotroll = if autovar is true then it will automaticaly cycle through commands
 ___
 Older versionns will not suport newer commmands